coolya/some-modelix-samples/README.md

       ```
    </details>

-4. **MPS**: Start `MPS 2021.3.2` without any global plugins and open the project in the [mps](../mps) folder.
+4. **MPS**: Start `MPS 2021.2.6` without any global plugins and open the project in the [mps/project-modelserver-backend](../mps/project-modelsever-backend) folder.
+   This MPS project does not store the model locally and instead obtains them from the `model-server` via the `cloud-access` plugin.
-   The gradle build process will have downloaded all plugins needed to `mps/build/dependencies`.
+   The gradle build process will have downloaded all plugins needed to `mps/project-modelserver-backend/build/dependencies` and declare this folder as a global library.
-   This includes the `cloud-access` plugin used.
+   This includes the `cloud-access` plugin.

 5. Explore the dashboard at [http://localhost:4200/](http://localhost:4200/)